Fishery: Types

 The fishing industry which harvests fish from fisheries can be divided into three main sectors: commercial, recreational or subsistence.
 They can be saltwater or freshwater, wild or farmed.
-About 85 percent of total marine fisheries production was finfish, mainly anchoveta (4.9 million tonnes), Alaska pollock (3.4 million tonnes) and skipjack tuna (3.1 million tonnes).
+About 85% of total marine fisheries production was finfish, mainly anchoveta (4.9 million tonnes), Alaska pollock (3.4 million tonnes) and skipjack tuna (3.1 million tonnes).
 Examples are the salmon fishery of Alaska, the cod fishery off the Lofoten islands, the tuna fishery of the Eastern Pacific, or the shrimp farm fisheries in China.
 Capture fisheries can be broadly classified as industrial scale, small-scale or artisanal, and recreational.

 Close to 90% of the world's fishery catches come from oceans and seas, as opposed to inland waters.
 These marine catches have remained relatively stable since the mid-nineties (between 80 and 86 million tonnes).
 Most marine fisheries are based near the coast.
 This is not only because harvesting from relatively shallow waters is easier than in the open ocean, but also because fish are much more abundant near the coastal shelf, due to the abundance of nutrients available there from coastal upwelling and land runoff.
 However, productive wild fisheries also exist in open oceans, particularly by seamounts, and inland in lakes and rivers.

 Most fisheries are wild fisheries, but farmed fisheries are increasing.
 Farming can occur in coastal areas, such as with oyster farms, or the aquaculture of salmon, but more typically fish farming occurs inland, in lakes, ponds, tanks and other enclosures.

 There are commercial fisheries worldwide for finfish, mollusks, crustaceans and echinoderms, and by extension, aquatic plants such as kelp.
 However, a very small number of species support the majority of the world's fisheries.
 Some of these species are herring, cod, anchovy, tuna, flounder, mullet, squid, shrimp, salmon, crab, lobster, oyster and scallops.
 All except these last four provided a worldwide catch of well over a million tonnes in 1999, with herring and sardines together providing a harvest of over 22 million metric tons in 1999.
 Many other species are harvested in smaller numbers.
+In 2024 The most traded aquatic animal products were finfish (68% of the total value), crustaceans (22%), and molluscs and other aquatic invertebrates (11%).